 - Weekly 1:1s between the reps and managers to discuss pipeline health, and review each deal and rep productivity.

 - Monthly Deep Dives with sales and leadership to look at all the deals in motion and determine how overall progress is going.
+Also known as a sales pipeline review.

 - Quarterly Business Reviews to inspect last quarter results and focus on honing our forecast accuracy process.
 We expect a forecast by week two and continual updates for accuracy.